Lumberjacks make great fans

 SFA’s unique athletic traditions and competitive Lumberjack and Ladyjack teams make our sporting events some of the most popular happenings on campus.
 The best part?
 All current SFA students can attend any home sporting event for free.
 Just bring your verified student ID.

-SFA is home to both competitive Division I sports teams and spirit teams.
-For more information on each team, schedules, tickets and gear, please visit our official athletics website at SFAJacks.com
+SFA is home to both competitive Division I sports teams and cheer and dance teams.
+For more information on each team, schedules, tickets and gear, visit our official athletics website at SFAJacks.com

 Division I Women’s teams